Home/Company/Blog/Blog posts

 They’re making it clear to end-users that they are not trying to hide any information and encourage them to relax while they handle the situation.
 Because of the simple way status pages are designed and presented, it takes just a few seconds to read and understand the message.

 That simplicity and clarity help customers believe that the company is taking their needs into consideration.
+This clear downtime communication allows you to keep your customers and stakeholders informed and engaged.

 In Conclusion